-The Bank of England Museum is way more cool that you might expect.
-It's housed within the actual Bank of England and tells the story of the Bank and the UK monetary system.
+The Bank of England Museum is way cooler that you might expect.
+It's housed within the actual Bank of England and tells the story of the bank and the UK monetary system.
 I love working the inflation hot air balloon and trying to lift up a gold bar.
-Where else can you do that?
-(Note: Nowhere else!)

 27 of 34

 The Imperial War Museum gives families the opportunity to see planes, missiles, tanks and other large-scale military exhibits in one building.
-You can learn about spies and climb through a bomber plane fuselage, experiences the trenches of WWI and see the Children's War exhibition which shows how youngsters were affected by war.
-The cafe has kid's meals and the shop has something for everyone.
+You can learn about spies and climb through a bomber plane fuselage, experience the trenches of WWI and see the Children's War exhibition which shows how youngsters were affected by war.
+The cafe serves kids meals and the shop has something for everyone.

 28 of 34

-Tate Modern is the national gallery of contemporary art and is housed in a former power station so the 'Turbine Hall' is a large indoor space and many small people love the slope.
+Tate Modern is the national gallery of contemporary art and is housed in a former power station.
+The 'Turbine Hall' is a large indoor space and many small people love running up and down the sloped floor.
 All of the Tate galleries are very family friendly and it's not a quiet place so children can be themselves.

 29 of 34